 Israel overflights – opening times

-Israel allows overflights at night on weekdays, and then all weekend from Thursday nights through to Sunday mornings.
+Israel allows overflights at night on weekdays, and then all weekend from Thursday mornings through to Sunday mornings.
 Check the LLLL Notams for exact timings.
+Westbound flights must be on airway L53 between TALMI-TAPUZ, Eastbound on N134 between VOLFO-SALAM.

 Eurocontrol have published this doc which basically tells you everything you need to know about the new policy.
 Here are the useful maps that Eurocontrol have created, to make all this easier to understand: